This is a deck based on Fable of Wolf and Owl!

 Another heuristic I followed when building this deck was 'If there are several cards that perform the same function, always choose the one that's a creature.'
 If it's a choice between Mystic Snake and Plasm Capture, I'm choosing Mystic Snake.
 Creatures are usually better options because they are searchable by every tutor effect in the deck, they enable a critical mass of creature synergies between Beast Whisperer, Silverback Elder, Guardian Project, overrun effects, etc., and if they have an ETB effect or cast trigger you can recycle it via the numerous bounce effects in the deck.

-The reason I am playing clone effects for Fable rather than token-doubling effects is because there are only 3 other cards in the deck that make tokens.
+The reason I am playing clone effects for Fable rather than token-doubling effects is because there aren't many cards in the deck that make tokens.
 So I feel it is better to have copies of Fable rather than various enchantments that might just do nothing if Fable is removed from the battlefield.
 Redundant copies of Fable make it harder for the opponents to get rid of it altogether.
 And it's also just more practical to have clones because they can copy your opponents' cards as well.
 Hence why I'm playing Mirrormade instead of Estrid's Invocation.

 I kept Shardless Agent in mind when building this entire deck.
 There are those that would just take the 'L' on some of its triggers - but not me.
 I won't look like a fool (most of the time).
 Most everything she hits with mana value 2 or less is at least castable, albeit some hits are better than others.
 The exceptions are: